amazon-archives/aws-full-stack-template/workshop/readme.md

 If you would like, you can go even further by integrating the search functionality into the frontend application.
 Feel free to explore how AWS Bookstore Demo App did this, or experiment!

-*Hint:* Check out [SearchBar.tsx](https://github.com/aws-samples/aws-bookstore-demo-app/blob/master/assets/src/modules/search/searchBar/SearchBar.tsx) for a sample search implementation
+*Hint:* Check out [SearchBar.tsx](https://github.com/aws-samples/aws-bookstore-demo-app/blob/master/assets/src/modules/search/searchBar/SearchBar.tsx) for a sample search implementation.

 ### Section 2: Build your own extension! *(optional)*